 Eventually some of them can be infected/infested without showing any symptoms, but become a latent carrier of inactive spores.
 Perhaps many years later, when their immune systems become weakened, by stress or traumatic experiences, or when they experience a change in body chemistry after menopause or andropause (lowered hormonal levels), they may present with Morgellons symptoms.

 The length of infestation can be constantly extended without blaming the sufferer (unhygienic conditions), because the high rate of survival of spores is in itself a cause of re-infection.
 One cannot transform a living environment into a sterile field, no matter how many plastic wraps, cleaning solutions and rubber gloves one uses.

-The spores or hyphae are mostly stationary on the host and its underwear, and they can be distributed by fans or blowing wind into every crack and crevice of one's living space.
-Everything has to be wiped down carefully with alcohol or disinfection sprays and paper towels or disposable sponges to eliminate these parasites.
+The biofilm is mostly stationary on the host and its underwear, and they can be distributed by fans or blowing wind into every crack and crevice of one's living space.
+Everything has to be wiped down carefully with alcohol and paper towels or disposable sponges to eliminate these biofilms.

 A renewed infestation can occur from the bed, clothes or carpet, if one is habitually barefoot or in socks.
 Common utensils, such as the computer mouse, keyboard, remote control, keys, or tooth brush can be instruments of re-infection.

 Samples taken from human living areas and examined carefully under a microscope provide evidence of daily re-infection by the parasites and clues as to their distribution and behavior in everyday environments.